There are three primary ways to reduce the cost of health plans under the Affordable Care Act in California.

 - Californians who earn between 400% and 600% of the federal poverty level may save an average of 23% on their monthly premiums.
 For 2020, 600% of the federal poverty level is $76,560 for an individual and $157,200 for a family of four.

-- Those earning between 100% and 400% of the federal poverty level will be eligible to receive state subsidies in addition to federal assistance.
+- Those earning between 100% and 400% of the federal poverty level (see above) are eligible to receive state subsidies in addition to federal assistance.
 The state subsidy will contribute additional average savings of 5% on monthly premiums.

 Your final eligibility for tax credits will be determined when you apply for a health plan at Covered California.